Want to stay ahead of the crowd on schools news? Like to know what the education secretary is planning, or which school just got the best Ofsted ever?

 A features idea, opinion column, or book review?
 JL.Dutaut@schoolsweek.co.uk

 Shane is the managing director of Lsect, the publisher of Schools Week and FE Week, and managing editor of Schools Week.
-He is responsible for the for overall management and performance of the organisation, and is also the managing director of our sister organisation Summerhouse Events, which runs the prestigious The Telegraph Festival of Education and Festival of Skills.
+He is responsible for the for overall management and performance of the organisation, and is also the Festival Director of of the prestigious Festival of Education.

 Laura McInerney is contributing editor